soniaisiganporia/awesome-cassandra/README.md

 - [JetBrains Datagrip DB IDE](https://www.jetbrains.com/datagrip/) - The Cross-Platform IDE for Databases & SQL by JetBrains, with support for Cassandra.
 - [Datastax - Management API for Apache Cassandra](https://github.com/datastax/management-api-for-apache-cassandra) - The Management API is a sidecar service layer that attempts to build a well supported set of operational actions on Cassandra® nodes that can be administered centrally.
 - [DataStax OpsCenter](http://www.datastax.com/what-we-offer/products-services/datastax-opscenter) - Simplified management for DataStax Enterprise and Cassandra database clusters.
-- [CassandraCAS](https://github.com/Datomic/CassandraCAS) - A compare-and-swap tool for Cassandra created by Datomic.
+- [CassandraCAS](https://github.com/Datomic/CassandraCAS) - Compare-and-swap tool for Cassandra created by Datomic.
-- [Peloton](https://github.com/uber/peloton) - A unified resource scheduler created by Uber.
+- [Peloton](https://github.com/uber/peloton) - Unified resource scheduler created by Uber.
 This tool can handle many nodes and clusters through resource management and scalability.
 - [Ansible-Galaxy: Cassandra GitHub](https://github.com/ansible-collections/community.cassandra) - This collection called cassandra aims at providing all Ansible modules allowed to interact with Apache Cassandra.
 - [Ansible-Galaxy: Cassandra](https://galaxy.ansible.com/community/cassandra) - Documentation for Ansible-Galaxy: Cassandra.
-- [Ansible-dse](https://github.com/rackerlabs/ansible-dse) - A set of Ansible playbooks that will build a Datastax Enterprise cluster.
+- [Ansible-dse](https://github.com/rackerlabs/ansible-dse) - Set of Ansible playbooks that will build a Datastax Enterprise cluster.
 - [dseansible](https://github.com/yabinmeng/dseansible) - DSE Installation and Upgrade Ansible Playbooks/Roles for Ubuntu Linux.
 - [DbSchema - Cassandra Designer](https://dbschema.com/database-designer/Cassandra.html) - DbSchema: Cassandra Diagram Designer & GUI Admin Tool which can do Cassandra amongst other databases.
-- [DBeaver - Free Universal Database Tool](https://dbeaver.io/) - A third party tool for dealing with all sorts of databases including Cassandra.
+- [DBeaver - Free Universal Database Tool](https://dbeaver.io/) - Third party tool for dealing with all sorts of databases including Cassandra.
-- [RazorSQL - Multi DB Manager Tool](https://razorsql.com/) - A multi-db tool for Linux, Mac, and Windows that works with Apache Cassandra.
+- [RazorSQL - Multi DB Manager Tool](https://razorsql.com/) - Multi-db tool for Linux, Mac, and Windows that works with Apache Cassandra.
-- [KDM - The Kashlev Data Modeler](http://kdm-portal.weebly.com/) - An automated big data modeling tool for Apache Cassandra.
+- [KDM - The Kashlev Data Modeler](http://kdm-portal.weebly.com/) - Automated big data modeling tool for Apache Cassandra.
 - [Cassandra Reaper](http://cassandra-reaper.io/) - Automated repairs for Apache Cassandra.
 Supports all versions.
 - [cstar perf](https://github.com/datastax/cstar_perf) - Apache Cassandra performance testing platform.
-- [Spark Cassandra Stress](https://github.com/datastax/spark-cassandra-stress) - A tool for testing the DataStax Spark Connector against Apache Cassandra or DSE.
+- [Spark Cassandra Stress](https://github.com/datastax/spark-cassandra-stress) - Tool for testing the DataStax Spark Connector against Apache Cassandra or DSE.
 - [trireme](https://github.com/o19s/trireme) - Migration tool providing support for Apache Cassandra, DataStax Enterprise Cassandra, & DataStax Enterprise Solr.
 - [cqlmigrate](https://github.com/sky-uk/cqlmigrate) -  Cassandra CQL migration tool. cqlmigrate is a library for performing schema migrations on a cassandra cluster.
 - [cassandra-migration-tool-java](https://github.com/smartcat-labs/cassandra-migration-tool-java) - Cassandra migration tool for java is a lightweight tool used to execute schema and data migration on Cassandra database.
 - [Cassalog](https://github.com/hawkular/cassalog) - Cassalog is a schema change management library and tool for Apache Cassandra that can be used with applications running on the JVM.
 - [cdeploy](https://github.com/rackerlabs/cdeploy) - Cdeploy is a simple tool to manage your Cassandra schema migrations in the style of dbdeploy.
-- [Web: Cassandra Calculator](https://www.ecyrd.com/cassandracalculator/) - A simple calculator to see how size / replication factor affect the system's consistency.
+- [Web: Cassandra Calculator](https://www.ecyrd.com/cassandracalculator/) - Simple calculator to see how size / replication factor affect the system's consistency.
-- [Cassandra-web](http://avalanche123.com/cassandra-web/) - A web interface for Apache Cassandra.
+- [Cassandra-web](http://avalanche123.com/cassandra-web/) - Web interface for Apache Cassandra.
 - [CassanddraRestfulAPI](https://github.com/rohitsakala/CassandraRestfulAPI) - CassandraRestfulAPI project exposes the cassandra data tables with the help of Restful API.
-- [Netflix: Staash](https://github.com/Netflix/staash) - A language-agnostic as well as storage-agnostic web interface for storing data into persistent storage systems, the metadata layer abstracts a lot of storage details and the pattern automation APIs take care of automating common data access patterns.
+- [Netflix: Staash](https://github.com/Netflix/staash) - Language-agnostic as well as storage-agnostic web interface for storing data into persistent storage systems, the metadata layer abstracts a lot of storage details and the pattern automation APIs take care of automating common data access patterns.
 - [cql-vim](https://github.com/elubow/cql-vim) - Cassandra CQL Syntax Highlighter for Vim.
 - [Presto](https://prestodb.io/) - Distributed SQL Query Engine for Big Data.
 Presto allows querying data where it lives, including Hive, Cassandra, relational databases or even proprietary data stores.
-- [SSTable Tools](https://github.com/tolbertam/sstable-tools) - A toolkit for parsing, creating and doing other fun stuff with Cassandra 3.x SSTables.
+- [SSTable Tools](https://github.com/tolbertam/sstable-tools) - Toolkit for parsing, creating and doing other fun stuff with Cassandra 3.x SSTables.
 - [Cassandra-Exporter](https://github.com/masumsoft/cassandra-exporter) - Simple Tool to Export / Import Cassandra Tables into JSON.
 - [Cassandra SStable Tools](https://github.com/instaclustr/cassandra-sstable-tools) - Multiple different tools combined into one that helps admins get summaries, metadata, partition info, cell info.
 - [Cassandra-Client](https://github.com/Kindrat/cassandra-client) - Simple gui tool for browsing tables and data in Cassandra.
-- [CQL Data Modeler](https://www.sestevez.com/sestevez/CassandraDataModeler/) - A very useful tool to test out a CQL schema and visualize what the partition would like in relationship to the columns and rows.
+- [CQL Data Modeler](https://www.sestevez.com/sestevez/CassandraDataModeler/) - Very useful tool to test out a CQL schema and visualize what the partition would like in relationship to the columns and rows.
-- [Cassandra Snapshot Backup](https://github.com/avinash-mishra/cassandra_snapshot_backup) - A quick and easy way to snapshot files in a Cassandra database and back them up using Ansible.
+- [Cassandra Snapshot Backup](https://github.com/avinash-mishra/cassandra_snapshot_backup) - Quick and easy way to snapshot files in a Cassandra database and back them up using Ansible.
-- [Slothsandra](https://github.com/MacKittipat/slothsandra) - An integration for Cassandra with the Slack app, which stores old messages that Slack no longer does itself.
+- [Slothsandra](https://github.com/MacKittipat/slothsandra) - Integration for Cassandra with the Slack app, which stores old messages that Slack no longer does itself.
-- [sandraREST](https://github.com/aksakalli/sandraREST) - A Cassandra manager with a web UI for RESTful APIs.
+- [sandraREST](https://github.com/aksakalli/sandraREST) - Cassandra manager with a web UI for RESTful APIs.
-- [Cassandra Leadership](https://github.com/paradoxical-io/cassandra.leadership) - A library to help elect leaders using cassandra.
+- [Cassandra Leadership](https://github.com/paradoxical-io/cassandra.leadership) - Library to help elect leaders using cassandra.
 Uses paxos to build a leadership election module.
-- [Terraform Cassandra](https://github.com/conrad-mukai/terraform-cassandra) - A terraform module that creates a Cassandra cluster.
+- [Terraform Cassandra](https://github.com/conrad-mukai/terraform-cassandra) - Terraform module that creates a Cassandra cluster.
-- [Datadog](https://www.datadoghq.com/blog/monitoring-cassandra-with-datadog/) - A third party tool that allows monitoring and metrics for Cassandra nodes and clusters.
+- [Datadog](https://www.datadoghq.com/blog/monitoring-cassandra-with-datadog/) - Third party tool that allows monitoring and metrics for Cassandra nodes and clusters.
-- [tlp-cluster](http://thelastpickle.com/tlp-cluster/) - A provisioning tool for Apache Cassandra designed for developers looking to benchmark and test Apache Cassandra.
+- [tlp-cluster](http://thelastpickle.com/tlp-cluster/) - Provisioning tool for Apache Cassandra designed for developers looking to benchmark and test Apache Cassandra.
 It assists with builds and starting instances on AWS.
-- [Helenos](https://github.com/tomekkup/helenos) - A free web based environment that simplifies a data exploring & schema management with Apache Cassandra database.
+- [Helenos](https://github.com/tomekkup/helenos) - Free web based environment that simplifies a data exploring & schema management with Apache Cassandra database.
 - [ValuStor](https://github.com/Sensaphone/ValuStor) - ValuStor is a key-value pair database solution.
 - [Cassandra-Migration](https://github.com/hhandoko/cassandra-migration) - Apache Cassandra / DataStax Enterprise database migration (schema evolution) library.
 - [JanuesGraph-Utils](https://github.com/IBM/janusgraph-utils) - Tool to Develop a graph database app.